rmdss/ML_Assignment/README.md

 # ML_Assignment
-Image classifier for MNIST dataset.
+This project is based on implementation of image classifier for MNIST dataset using Keras API.